 At Ponce Law, we’re familiar with many types of employment law cases, such as:

-Age, sex, religion, pregnancy, race, nationality, and other identifying categories are protected by the Civil Rights Acts of 1964 and 1991 and the Age Discrimination in Employment Act of 1967.
+- Discrimination – Age, sex, religion, pregnancy, race, nationality, and other identifying categories are protected by the Title VII of the Civil Rights Act of 1964 and the Age Discrimination in Employment Act of 1967.

 Employment Law FAQ